Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Discussion

 We can also examine the implications of collectively filtering for all these deviations from traditional theory.
-In figure \ref{fig:filter_scaling}, we show how filtering out heterogeneous, very isotropic, very anisotropic, and non-stationary data change the scaling.
+In figure \ref{fig:filter_scaling}, we show how filtering out heterogeneous, very isotropic, very anisotropic, and non-stationary data changes the scaling.
 Overall, we see a collapse towards the traditional MOST relations as we apply increasingly strict filters, particularly for $\Phi_q$ and $\Phi_c$.
 The $\Phi_c$ and $\Phi_q$ curves both lose much of their $\zeta$ dependence under stable conditions, and what remains for $\Phi_c$ under near neutral relations is likely a product of the bias from arid sites discussed in section \ref{sec:sites}.
 The $\Phi_c$ curves under unstable conditions also appear to be converging towards the traditional MOST lines for $\Phi_q$, suggesting strong scalar similarity.
+Notably, the $\Phi_\theta$ curves do not approach any constant value, illustrating the scalar dissimilarity between the bioactive scalars and potential temperature in near neutral conditions.
 Previous work has suggested that weaker fluxes, large divergence terms, and large dissimilarity in the spatial patterns of the scalar is related to broader scalar dissimilarity in the surface layer \cite{chor_flux-variance_2017,cancelli_dimensionless_2012}; the filters address many of these conditions.
 Although this implies strong scalar similarity, a more comprehensive analysis on scalar similarity would need to be completed to fully assess this claim.
 The temperature scaling does not see the same overall improvement from the filtering, although there are some consistent improvements under very convective conditions towards the traditional regime.
 This implies that, to a degree, temperature scaling has a relatively low sensitivity to non-stationarity, heterogeneity and anisotropy, although there is also the distinct possibility that a more appropriate metric for spatial heterogeneity than albedo may improve results.
 Albedo will be correlated with temperature, however albedo does not account for heat capacity of the surface: for example asphalt and lakes would have very similar albedo values despite drastically different anticipated sensible heat flux and surface temperatures.
 While filtering out heterogeneous, non-stationary, anisotropic and very isotropic turbulence does improve theory performance, it eliminates large amounts of data, reducing the usable data by over 80\%.
-Global and regional atmospheric modeling need to be able to represent all conditions, as such removing non-canonical flows can be harmful for that application.
+Global and regional atmospheric modeling need to be able to represent all conditions and removing non-canonical flows can be harmful for that application.
 Finding ways to incorporate the processes that this misses, such as the anisotropy curves presented in figure \ref{fig:aniso_scaling}, are important for broader public impact.